maz-kar/CrypticGecko/README.md

 1. Customised color themes and app icon were added to the Assets of the project.
 2. A reusable button was created to be used for the header of the home screen.
 3. MVVM files of "Home" screen were added to the project.
+//Add the prior steps

 ## TODO
-1. Add actions to the header buttons.
+1. Complete the LocalFileManager connections
+2. Refactor the CoinImageService with getImage & saveImage of LocalFileManager